infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 * Subtask
 * Bug

-> Quick tip: you can quickly start creating an Issue by pressing “c” on your keyboard or “+” in the Jira sidebar menu
+> Quick tip: you can quickly start creating an Issue by pressing “c” on your keyboard or “+” in the Jira sidebar menu.

-The main difference that could cause confusion and raised eyebrows when coming from Productive to JIRA is that tasks are now Issues!.
-All other terminology is the same
+The main difference that could cause confusion and raised eyebrows when switching from Productive to JIRA is that tasks are now Issues!
+All other terminology is the same.

 ### Issue types & priority

-* **Epic >** is a big user story that needs to be broken down into smaller stories
+* **Epic >** is usually a collection of user stories
-*  **User story >** is the smallest unit of work that needs to be done
+* **User story >** is the smallest unit of work in an agile framework expressed from the software user's perspective
 * **Task	>** represents work that needs to be done
 * **Sub-task >** is a piece of work that is required for a task
 * **Bug >** is a problem that impairs or prevents the functions of a product